pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ### Linting, Testing, and Code Coverage

 The project is valid when it has no lint errors, passes all the tests, and meets the specified code coverage thresholds.
-You can check for all these things at once using:
+You can check all these things at once using:

 ```
 npm run validate